sbourdelin/linux/Documentation/networking/snmp_counter.rst

 packet yet, the sender would know packet 4 is out of order.
 The TCP stack of kernel will increase TcpExtTCPSACKReorder for both of the above scenarios.

+* TcpExtTCPSlowStartRetrans
+The TCP stack wants to retransmit a packet and the congestion control state is 'Loss'.

+* TcpExtTCPFastRetrans
+The TCP stack wants to retransmit a packet and the congestion control state is not 'Loss'.

+* TcpExtTCPLostRetransmit
+A SACK points out that a retransmission packet is lost again.

+* TcpExtTCPRetransFail
+The TCP stack tries to deliver a retransmission packet to lower layers but the lower layers return an error.

+* TcpExtTCPSynRetrans
+The TCP stack retransmits a SYN packet.

 DSACK
 =====